arg0NNY/BetterAnimations/docs/create/accordions.md

 }
 ```

-You can override the default Accordion type by passing the <InjectRef inject="type" /> parameter:
+You can override the default Accordion type by passing the <InjectRef inject="accordion" parameter="type" /> parameter:
 ```json
 {
   "key": "fade",